-It may be difficult to keep feet planted and play the marimba since there is too much space to cover.
+It may be difficult to keep your feet planted and play the marimba since there is too much space to cover.
 Pick a spot and stay as close to the spot as possible.
 Put middle C on your belt buckle and shift when necessary.
 Always return to that place when you can.

-The process allows you to gain muscle memory as to where notes connect to you.
+The process allows you to gain muscle memory regarding where notes connect to you.
 The skill also helps with sight-reading.
 Practice more to the extent that you end up playing faster.
 The faster you learn, the more music you can get through.
 It helps when you do not have time to learn the music thoroughly.

 Are piano skills transferable to the marimba?

 There are piano skills that you can transfer to the marimba.
 The musical skills are known as music theory.
-These musical skills include dynamics, knowledge of notes, knowledge of bass and treble clef.
+These musical skills include dynamics, knowledge of notes, and knowledge of bass and treble clef.

-Some users tend to have their hands more contracted and tensed up rather than relaxed and extended.
+Some users tend to have their hands more contracted and tensed rather than relaxed and extended.
 That causes fatigue as it strains the fingers.
 They might have borrowed it from being used to mallet technique.
 Some users tend to use their arms too much.
 Using the two instruments is the same as going from one instrument to another.
 Meaning any musical knowledge helps you.